 All comments are my opinion and I purchased this watch with my own money directly from Garmin.

-New Features and Upgrades Compared to the Garmin 45
+New features and upgrades vs the Garmin 45

-I own both watches and both are viable options when it comes to purchasing a running watch.
-The first thing I noticed when they were compared side by side to the Garmin 45 is the size.
+I own both watches, and both are viable options when it comes to purchasing a running watch.
+The size was the first thing I noticed when it was compared to the Garmin 45.
 The Garmin 55 is identical in size to the Garmin 45.
-This is a Garmin 35.

-Here are the new features that make the Garmin Forerunner 55 a nice upgrade over the Garmin 45 and great choice over more expensive running watches.
+The following new features make the Garmin Forerunner 55 a nice upgrade over the Garmin 45 and a great choice over more expensive running watches.

-In any case, the flat layout makes it easier to store my watch that having it curl up and tip over like the previous model.
+In any case, the flat layout makes it easier to store my watch than having it curl up and tip over like the previous model.

 The Garmin 55 came with the following items in the box: